Karlsruher Verkehrsverbund

-The Karlsruher Verkehrsverbund (KVV) is a German transport association covering Middle Baden, the Southern Palatinate and parts of Alsace in France, operating across Baden-Württemberg, Rhineland-Palatinate and France.
-It was established on 29 May 1994 as a cross-border public transport association.
+The Karlsruher Verkehrsverbund (KVV) is a German transport association covering Middle Baden, the Southern Palatinate, parts of Alsace in France, and since 2026, the city of Pforzheim and the Enzkreis.
+Operating across Baden-Württemberg, Rhineland-Palatinate and France, it was established on 29 May 1994 as a cross-border public transport association.

 Responsibilities

 The KVV is responsible for transport planning, coordination of services, tariff development, marketing, distribution of revenues, and representing the interests of its member municipalities.
 The shareholders are local authorities (counties and cities), which are also responsible bodies according to German public transport law.
 Agreements with transport companies are concluded in cooperation with these authorities.

 Key figures

-As of 2024, 31 transport companies operate under the KVV, providing a network of 275 lines.
+As of 2024 (prior to the 2026 expansion), 31 transport companies operate under the KVV, providing a network of 275 lines.